MIC-DKFZ/trixi/Readme.md

 pip install -e .
 ```

+# Use on remote server in same network
+Simple run visdom on remote server and then on your local computer go to `MY_REMOTE_SERVER_NAME:8097`.

-# Use on remote server
+# Use on remote server in different network

 If you want to run vislogger on a remote server, but show the results locally
 you can do: